How To Recycle Water: Will It Be Safe To Use After? 💧

 - Greywater – this type of water is “clean” waste coming from a washing machine, laundry, bath, sink, and others.
 What I mean by “clean” waste is that it is relatively clean – i.e., it has not come in contact with waste like feces and urine.
 It may also contain traces of grease, food, cleaning products, or the like.
 With proper treatment, the best way to recycle greywater is to use it to make its way to water plants and trees.
 Conversely, you should avoid directing it to rivers, lakes, or other bodies of water as it can become a pollutant for them.
 Greywater recycling is relatively safer than recycling sewage water.

 - Stormwater – basically, we harvest rainwater from stormwater drainage systems.
 Unlike the ones I previously mentioned, stormwater can be stored.
 It is treated carefully so it is safe for reuse.
 They are non-potable, so they are mainly used for irrigation, city applications, and maintenance of the landscape.
 But it can also be used to recharge groundwater; with proper treatment, it can become potable water.

-In some parts of Australia, the people already embraced the idea of using recycled water for potable purposes.
-An example stated by Cool Australia says that:
+In some parts of Australia, people already embraced the idea of using recycled water for potable purposes.
+An example stated by Cool Australia says:

 Penrith discharges treated wastewater into the Nepean River, while this water is then used by the North Richmond water treatment plant to treat and deliver it to the community in the Hawkesbury region.